Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Comparison of QKD protocols

 We also make the following ideal assumptions about the CV-QKD and DV-QKD protocols in the thermal-loss channel: (i) single-photon and laser sources are perfect (ii) detectors that are used are ideal with detector efficiencies $\eta_\text{d}=1$ and detector noise $\xi_{\text{det}}=0$ (except for intentionally adding {\it trusted} noise in the ``fighting noise with noise" protocol) (iii) all channel parameters have been estimated with no statistical error (iv) all channel noise is attributed to Eve (v) reverse reconciliation efficiency is perfect with $\beta=1$ and error correction efficiency is perfect for both CV-QKD and DV-QKD (vi) all security analysis is in the asymptotic limit.
 Our simplified analysis here is valid in the ideal situation where squeezed and coherent states are only affected by loss, thermal noise and (in the next section) phase noise.

+A fundamental benchmark for QKD is the Pirandola, Laurenza, Ottaviani and Banchi (PLOB) bound of a quantum channel $\mathcal{E}$.
+The PLOB bound establishes upper bounds on two-way secret key capacities $C(\mathcal{E})$ and on point-to-point QKD protocols \cite{plob}.
+It is known that the PLOB bound in a {\it pure-loss} channel is tight and the squeezed-state protocol, under some conditions, saturates this bound in the limit of infinite squeezing \cite{Pirandola20}.
+However, there is a gap between the best lower bound and the best upper bound of the secret key capacity of channels with thermal noise.
 Pirandola et. al determined lower bounds (LB) and upper bounds (UB) on the secret key capacity $C(\eta, N_{\text{Th}})$ of the thermal loss channel where $N_\text{Th}$ is the thermal noise and $\eta$ is the transmissivity of the thermal-loss channel \cite{plob,rci}.
 The lower bound is given by the reverse coherent information of the thermal-loss channel and the upper bound by the Gaussian relative entropy of entanglement (of the Choi state in the thermal-loss channel): given for non-entanglement breaking channels $N_\text{Th} < \eta/(1-\eta)$ and where $G(x)=(x+1) \log_2{(x+1)}-x \log_2{x}$.